IfeakachukwuOvili/dinoTrackerrr/README.md

 Built for speed during a hackathon, but designed with full functionality and secure user/data handling.

+Originally the project was a hackathon challenge but we could not meet up to deadline so I came back months later to "fix it".

 ---

 ## 📑 Table of Contents